 Strain on Fire resources.
 If AHS dispatch sends our EMS resource to another community, they also remove that fire support from Lethbridge.
 Through AHS dispatch, an ambulance could be sent from a nearby community but this individual would not be dually trained to do fire suppression like a Lethbridge EMS crew would be.

 Cost.
 There will be a need to hire additional fire fighters to make up for the lack of support from EMS teams.
-This is estimated to cost the City $4.1 million/year.
-The City would als requires additional resources estimated at $750,000 annually for the Public Safety Communications Centre (PSCC) after EMS dispatch is removed.
+This is estimated to cost the City over $5 million/year.
+The City would also requires additional resources estimated at $750,000 annually for the Public Safety Communications Centre (PSCC) after EMS dispatch is removed.
 These positions would be required to mitigate the safety risks when technology fails and insure we can still dispatch fire resources to medical emergencies when needed.
 These two items together will mean a $4.85 mill/year cost to Lethbridge tax payers.

 Although AHS has said there will be an overall saving for them, there will be a large burden put on the Lethbridge tax payers should this initiative move forward.